Is it time to convert your business website to HTTPS?

 Switching to HTTPS because Google says it’s a good idea…

-You can probably thank Google for this shift in thinking.
+You can thank Google for this shift in thinking.
 It makes sense for websites to be secure though, even if I’m not technically providing sensitive information (like my credit card) on a website.
 That is, it’s just nice to see that a site owner has made the entire experience secure for me.
 It just makes me feel better as a website visitor to know that a site is SSL based, that it is secure no matter what.